ideaRunner/OSVR-Start/README.md

 #How to Use
 ####Preparation
-1. Follow the instructions to connect the wires of OSVR HDK2.
+1. Follow your instructions to connect the wires of OSVR HDK2.
 2. Power it.
 3. Open **OSVR Central** which is included in OSVR Runtime.
-You can find it in your start menu.
+You can find it in your windows start menu.

 ####Configuration
+1. Please check your configuration if this is the first time you use HDK2 or you have not checked it yet.
+2. Click **Tools** in the menu bar.
+3. Click **OSVR Configuration**.

+#####Start
-4. Then click **Tools** in the menu bar.
+4. Click **Tools** in the menu bar.
 5. Click **Start OSVR Server**.
 Remember that every time the first thing to use OSVR is **Start OSVR Server**.
 6. Then you will see a black Dos Shell.
 7. Hold your head/HMD closer than 0.3 meters from the tracking camera for a few minutes.
 You can watch the instruction in the Shell.